spotinst/help/src/docs/ocean/features/ocean-nodes-tab-aks.md

 * OS Image: Image name.
 * Lifecycle: Regular or spot.

-Workload Requirements (searchable from a filter above the list):
+Workload requirements (searchable from a filter above the list):

   * Node lifecycle: regular or spot.
 Pods requiring regular lifecycle: The node has one or more pods that explicitly require a regular lifecycle.
 These pods may have specific requirements or dependencies that make them incompatible with spot VMs.
   * PDB: Some pods may have a [Pod Disruption Budget](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#pod-disruption-budgets).
 When turned on, Ocean verifies the PDB and will not migrate a node if the PDB is violated.